puneetkg/puneetkg.github.io/_posts/2022-02-17-blog-murphyslaw.md

 I saw the murphy's law live in action.

+**What is Murphy's law?**

 "Everything that can go wrong will go wrong"

 And i have seen this in the past week.
-Everything fell apart
+Everything fell apart.

-Will share what i have learny in the past eek and how that is going to change my life.

 Have you ever seen murphy's law in action?